 Dollars & Sense- Tips on Borrowing Funds for Home Projects

 If you’re like many Americans, buying your “dream house” is out of the question right now.
 But just because you can’t purchase a new home doesn’t mean you have to go without the extra bedroom, bathroom or kitchen you want.
-You just have to find the right people to help you get what you want.
+You just have to find the right people to help you get you some construction supplies and whatever else you want.

 “This is an excellent time to take on a home project,” whether it is an addition, renovation or just a simple improvement, says Mike Thomas, CEO of Select Bank.